ptruman/diab/README.md

 ### External

-You should create a CNAME record (i.e. *dns.yoursubdomain.yourdomain.com*) and point it to either
+You should create a CNAME record (i.e. *dns.yoursubdomain.yourdomain.com*) and point it to either:
 - the dynamic DNS hostname you use to point to your dynamic host IP
 - the static IP of your host (if you are lucky enough to have a static IP!)